 Term of Office

-Governors have a fixed term tenure, usually 4 years, and their position comes up for election after this period.
+Governors have a fixed term tenure of 3 years, and their position comes up for election after this period.
 The School is obliged to inform parents when vacancies exist and elections are to be held.

 When the school became an Academy on 1 June 2017, the existing Governors were all re-appointed for a period of 3 years.

 For the Spring Term 2018, we will be focusing on: